n0dex/cppjsonlib/README.md

 // using a array reference:

 // The reference symbol is important, otherwise
-// you get a copy and won't modify the source array json_array &arr = var.to_array();
+// you'll get a copy and won't modify the source array json_array &arr = var.to_array();

 // add json_variant element "456"